WaabigwaniiGitigaaninLogo (1)

 Food Boxes

-The GLITC Food Sovereignty Program is working to create a subscription co-op program to deliver FREE healthy organic produce, grown at Waabigwanii Gitigaanin, on a weekly basis.
+The GLITC Food Sovereignty Program is offering FREE food boxes at our on-site Farm Stand open 11am-5pm on Saturdays from August to October.
 These boxes will include fresh foods, recipes, and information on how the given foods play a part in keeping you healthy.
-More information will be shared as this program develops!
+Pop-up giveaway produce events can be found on our Facebook page.

 greenhouse